RobyRoshna/Insensitive-Lang-Detection/README.md

-# Identifying Insensitive Language about Disabled People Using Semantic Analysis and Machine Learning
+# Identifying Disability Insensitive Language in Scholarly Works using Machine Learning

 ## Overview
 This repository contains the research and code for a project aimed at detecting and analyzing insensitive language concerning disability.
-Using semantic analysis and machine learning techniques, this project identifies phrases that deviate from inclusive language guidelines.
-The ultimate goal is to provide insights and tools that promote more respectful communication informed by the medical and social models of disability.
+Using machine learning techniques, this project identifies phrases that deviate from inclusive language guidelines.
+The ultimate goal is to provide insights and tools that promote more respectful communication informed by the social models of disability.

 ---

 ## Objectives
-- **Analyze Disability-Related Terminology**: Study the terms used to refer to disability across different document types (e.g., academic papers, charitable organizations).
-- **Compare Language Styles**: Compare these terms with inclusive language standards as outlined by organizations like the ADA National Network and the UN Guidelines.
-- **Detect Insensitive Language**: Develop a machine learning-based semantic analysis model to detect potentially insensitive language and provide recommendations for inclusive alternatives.
-- **Raise Awareness**: Highlight where inclusivity may be lacking and inform tools for inclusive writing and communication, especially within the academic context.
+- **Compile a list of guidelines and lexicons around insensitivity in disability-related language, specifically within written communication.
+- **Extract sentences that use terms or phrases referred to by the guidelines within the ASSETS conference papers over the years from the very first conference in 1994 to 2024, the latest one as per the date of this study.
+- **Study the potential of using OpenAI’s GPT-4o supported data augmentation where the corpora lacks sufficient examples.
+- **Predict insensitivity in disability language used within academia using a fine-tuned BERT model.

 ---

-## Features
-- **Language Analysis**: Detect frequency and sentiment of disability-related terms in text.
-- **Machine Learning Models**: Train a BERT model using custom annotated datasets for semantic analysis.
-- **Guidelines Comparison**: Compare terms with inclusive language recommendations from resources like UN Disability-Inclusive Language Guidelines.

----

 ## Data Sources
-- **Charitable Organizations**: Websites like ADA National Network.
-- **Research Conferences**: Papers from ACM CHI and ASSETS
+- **Organizations**: ADA National Network, UN guidelines, and ASSETS
-- **Public Text Data**: Open datasets related to disability and hate speech (e.g., Twitter datasets) for reference.

 ---

 ## Methodology
-1. **Data Collection**: Web scraping and data extraction from scholarly and organizational sources.
+1. **Data Collection**: Data extraction from scholarly and organizational sources.
-2. **Annotation**: Combine manual and automated approaches to label texts for inclusivity.
+2. **Annotation**: Manual annotation for reliability.
 3. **Keyword Extraction**: Identify terms and phrases relevant to disability.
 4. **Model Training**:
-   - Use natural language processing (NLP) techniques (BERT, SVM) for semantic analysis.
+   - Use natural language processing (NLP) techniques (BERT) for semantic analysis.
+   - Compare with traditional logistic regression
 5. **Evaluation**: Validate model accuracy using annotated datasets and comparison against inclusive guidelines.

 ---